 - need the grant to assist with start-up funding

-Applications from individuals will be considered towards projects, schemes or courses that will enhance the:
+Applications from individuals will be considered for projects, schemes or courses that will enhance the:

 - educational advancement of an individual